kamiloses/FriendHub-Deprecated-Version/README.md

-Note that ,application is not ready yet.I need to improve html code,Modify api code ,And and more tests.
-Curently i am focusing on that.
-To have application resembling facebook.
-In the future when i learn Angular and js ,project will be drastically changed.
+As i said  the application is not ready yet.
+I need to improve the HTML code, modify the API code, and perform more tests.
+Currently, I am focusing on making the application more rerembing Facebook.
+In the future, when I learn Angular and JavaScript, the project will be drastically changed.

-Tools/libraries Which I used
+Tools/Libraries which I used:

--Java 17
+- Java 17
--Spring boot 3
--Spring securiy 6
+- Spring Boot 3
+- Spring Security 6
--Json Web Token
+- JSON Web Token
--Docker Compose
+- Docker Compose
--Hibernate
--RabbitMQ
--Websockets
--Junit/Mockito
--thymeleaf
--html&Css
--javascript
--java mail sender
--lombok
--Session data reddis
+- Hibernate
+- RabbitMQ
+- WebSockets
+- JUnit/Mockito
+- Thymeleaf
+- HTML & CSS
+- JavaScript
+- Java Mail Sender
+- Lombok
+- Redis Session Data